zfxstd/Sketch-It-Idea-Fix/README.md

 # Sketch-It-Idea-Fix
 Fixes Sketch It plugin for Intellij Idea.

-Seems like developer has abandoned his project and it contains some major bugs, so i did small for me.
+Seems like developer has abandoned his project and it contains some major bugs, so i did small fix for me.
 At the moment i fixed only namespace error, which causing syntax error sometimes in UML file.
-Im too lazy to upload source code at the moment, and source code was did in 20 min, so it not very good.
-Im gonna do it maybe later.
+Im too lazy to upload source code at the moment.
 But in case if someone need - its should work.

 If there need at some other fixes - feel free to create issue.